 Well friends - you have a very excited Wonky Walker here...
 The offer on our block was accepted and we've sold our house so it's full steam ahead on our owner building journey in Parkerville, WA!
 Settlement should happen between Christmas and New Years because what better way to spend our few days off that moving in 40 degree heat right?

 The block already has a big shed (DH is very happy), water tank, leach drains & septics - more than enough for us to live on while we build.
-This is the block - 5acres (top of the screen is north) - nice slope down to the east with a creek & spring fed dam hidden among the trees at the bottom of the hill.
+This is the block - 5acres (top of the screen is east) - nice slope down to the east with a creek & spring fed dam hidden among the trees at the bottom of the hill.

 I know the boys on here will want to see the shed so here's a sneak peak... and I finally have a lemon tree! so excited!